MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-python-in-query-editor.md

 Once you upload the .pbix file to the Power BI service, a couple more steps are necessary to enable data to refresh in the service and to enable visuals to be updated in the service.
 The data needs access to Python for visuals to be updated.
 The other steps are the following steps:

-* **Enable scheduled refresh for the semantic model**.
-To enable scheduled refresh for the workbook that contains your semantic model with Python scripts, see [Configuring scheduled refresh](refresh-scheduled-refresh.md), which also includes information about **Personal Gateway**.
+* **Enable scheduled refresh for the dataset**.
+To enable scheduled refresh for the workbook that contains your dataset with Python scripts, see [Configuring scheduled refresh](refresh-scheduled-refresh.md), which also includes information about **Personal Gateway**.
 * **Install the Personal Gateway**.
 You need a *Personal Gateway* installed on the machine where the file is located, and where Python is installed.
 The Power BI service must access that workbook and re-render any updated visuals.
 For more information, see [install and configure Personal Gateway](service-gateway-personal-mode.md).

 ## Considerations and limitations